Greatnest/radio-amateur-exam-notes/03_electromagnetism.md

 ### Inductors

 - The value of an inductance depends mainly on the number of turns in the coil and the core
-- inductance increase by
+- Inductance increase by
   - more turns of wire
   - inserting an iron or **ferrite core**
-- inductance reduced by
+- Inductance reduced by
   - lesser turns
   - removing the ferrous core
   - **brass core** will actually reduce the inductance below the air core value